reach-sh/reach-lang/docs/dev/src/workshop/fomo-generalized/index.md

 regular Fear of Missing Out program.
 However, instead of tracking the latest Buyer as an `{!reach} Address`, we will track the last `N` Buyers as an `{!reach} Array(Address, N)`.
 :::note
-Refer to @{seclink("ref-programs-types")}for a reminder of what data types are available in Reach.
+Refer to @{seclink("ref-programs-types")} for a reminder of what data types are available in Reach.
 :::